 Ambush at State Trial Costs Creditor and Her Counsel over $200,000 for Discharge Injunction Violation

-Creditor and her counsel were found liable for violation of the discharge injunction to the tune of over $200,000, after the creditor and her counsel blindsided the debtor during closing arguments in their state court litigation by grossly expanding the scope of the creditor’s claimed damages to encompass discharged debts.
+The creditor and her counsel were found liable for violation of the discharge injunction to the tune of over $200,000 after the creditor and her counsel blindsided the debtor during closing arguments in their state court litigation by grossly expanding the scope of the creditor’s claimed damages to encompass discharged debts.
 In re Renfrow, No. 17-1027 (Bankr.
 N.D.
 Okla.
 April 23, 2019).
 [Read more…] about Ambush at State Trial Costs Creditor and Her Counsel over $200,000 for Discharge Injunction Violation

 SCOTUS Hears Arguments on Discharge Violation Sanctions